 The canal was eventually filled up and the site of the harbour-basin was chosen for the terminal station of the “Aspangbahn” railroad-line, opened in 1881.
 Today, the train station is replaced by residential developments and mainly remembered for its tragic role in the Holocaust.
 Between 1939 and 1942, over 47,000 Jewish men and women were deported to concentration and termination camps from here, including at least two biologists, the zoologist Leonore Brecher and the botanist Helene Jacobi.
 As a reminder to the deportations, a memorial was opened at Leon-Zelman-Park in 2017.

-The grounds of the former brewery were partly turned into a residential area, offering subsidised municipal housing.
+The grounds of the former brewery were partly turned into a residential area in 1953, offering subsidised municipal housing.
 The complex is named after Joseph Madersperger, the inventor of the sewing machine, who spent his last months in the care home and was buried at St. Marx.
 Along the newly constructed Dr. Bohr-Gasse (named after the physician Oskar Bohr), the company Philips built a factory to produce consumer electronics.
-From 1955, the popular radios featuring the new transistor technology were manufactured here and marketed under the brand name of Hornyphon – an Austrian company that Philips had taken over.
+From 1955, the popular radios featuring the new transistor technology were manufactured here and marketed under the brand name of Hornyphon – an Austrian company that Philips had taken over in 1936.

 Portable radios became all the hype, and a new production hall was added in 1960.
 Towards the end of the decade, the focus of the production shifted to television sets and in 1978 was replaced by video equipment.
 After a new video-plant in the South of Vienna had gone into operation, the factory in St. Marx was no longer in use and in 1984 became the property of the WWTF (today’s Vienna Business Agency).
 Still in good shape, the building underwent a complete makeover and in 1988 became home to the IMP.